How to find the best iPad deal for Black Friday 2019

 Want to save on an iPad?
 Of course you do.
 But which iPad?
 This tablet line has gotten larger as time has gone on, which can make it confusing to decide on which one to buy.
-But there's good news for any potential iPad shopper this Black Friday All of the options are amazing, and iPad discounts are many.
+But there's good news for any potential iPad shopper this Black Friday The iPad discounts are many, and all of the options are pretty amazing.
 It's just a matter of how much you'd like to pay.

 Unlike last year, Apple hasn't released a new version of the top-end iPad Pro.
 But the recent 10.2-inch budget-line iPad is better than ever.
 Or should you get the Mini?
 Or, the iPad Air?